andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 <u>Foreground Process:</u>

-- ... process that has components that the user is interacting with like
+- Process that has components that the user is interacting with like
 	- a visible and active component (Activity)
 	- a Service is bound to an Activity in front in a remote process (same with Content Providers)
 	- a foreground Service